 Admission into the clinical psychology program is competitive and based upon the quality of the overall application.
-Applicants should have a cumulative undergraduate grade point average of 3.0 (or better) on a 4.0 scale, and an undergraduate grade point average of 3.3 (or better) in psychology course work.
+Applicants should have a cumulative undergraduate grade point average of 3.2 (or better) on a 4.0 scale, and an undergraduate grade point average of 3.2 (or better) in psychology course work.
 However, the successful applicant will typically have a GPA that is higher than the listed minimum.
 For those who are not undergraduate psychology majors, a minimum of 15 semester hours of undergraduate psychology course work is required, including: introductory psychology, personality, abnormal psychology, and courses in both statistics and experimental psychology (or a two-course sequence in research methods in psychology).
 Students are admitted into the clinical psychology program, whether full-time or part-time, only beginning in the fall term.
-The application deadline is March 1 for full consideration of financial aid; however, applications received after this date may be considered.
+The application deadline is March 1 for full consideration.
 You should submit the following information in addition to the online application:

 - Official academic transcripts from all previously attended colleges or universities should be submitted directly from the colleges or universities to the Office of Graduate Admission Processing.
 Hand-carried transcripts, official copies marked Issued to Student and unofficial copies are not acceptable.

 - Three letters of recommendation (at least two from professors familiar with your academic work).

 - Official GRE test scores.
 The general test is required, and the subject test in psychology is recommended.
 Ideally, applicants will have a minimum score of 300 for the combined verbal and quantitative sections with neither score falling below 148.
 Subject test scores in psychology are optional, but encouraged.

 To be considered for graduate admission, apply online https://gradadmission.udayton.edu/application/.
 It's simple, fast and free.
 After submitting the online application, you can check status (https://gradadmission.udayton.edu/application/adm_status.asp) at any point during the process to see what pieces of information, if any, may need to be submitted.

 Enhance your experience by personalizing our Web site to view information about your academic interests, learn more about faculty and research opportunities, and receive important news and updates throughout the admission process.